gilt/tech-blog/_posts/2017-07-24-large-scale-retro.md

 - scaling
 ---
 Can you recall the size and length of your typical retrospective?
-If your team operates by [The Scrum Guide](http://www.scrumguides.org/docs/scrumguide/v2016/2016-Scrum-Guide-US.pdf), your retrospectives likely have under ten people in one room and last three hours for a month-long Sprint (one hour for a two-weeks Sprint)
+If your team operates by [The Scrum Guide](http://www.scrumguides.org/docs/scrumguide/v2016/2016-Scrum-Guide-US.pdf), your retrospectives likely have less than ten people in one room, and last about an hour for a two-weeks Sprint.

 What if your current team is larger than a typical Scrum team and a retrospective period is longer than a month?
 What if the team members are distributed across locations, countries, time zones and multiple third party vendors?
 Is this retrospective doomed to fail?
 Not quite.
 These factors just add an additional complexity and call for a different facilitation approach.